 Reflection Wall Hang paper up in the main lobby or within classrooms for youth to reflect on what it means to be a military kid.
 Encourage youth to write one word that describes what it means to be a military kid.
-Hang a map on the wall of the world, Georgia, and the US so military kids can mark where they have lived.

 Wall of Honor Hang pictures of military kids and/or families to showcase families who serve in the military.
-If you do not have pictures you can share statics on how many youths within the school/district are military kids.
+If you do not have pictures, you can share statics on how many youths within the school/district are military kids.